codetojoy/easter_eggs_for_play_framework/egg_play_as_sdk_MAY_2024/NOTES.Sun.26.MAY.2024.md

 ###

 * guice_sandbox can use Guice and Ebean together
-* commandline_app can run Play app jars with Ebean
+* commandline_app can run Guice or Ebean, because we start the application
-* how does Play populate the Guice modules?
+* is it possible to do without starting the application?